brainskev/Capstone-project-01/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # COP 27 - UN Climate Change Conference
-This is a workshop website built for United nations CLimate Change.
+This is a workshop website built for United Nations Climate Change.

 # Built With
    - HTML